courselabs/devsecops/labs/golden-images/README.md

 </details>

-Check the sizes and tags of the new libray images:
+Check the sizes and tags of the new library images:

 ```
 docker image ls courselabs/java*